bbardoczy/bbardoczy.github.io/content/authors/admin/_index.md

 Welcome to my website!
 I am a macroeconomist interested in how micro heterogeneity interacts with the macroeconomy and affects economic policy.

 I am currently a PhD candidate at Northwestern University.
-I will join the Federal Reserve Board of Governors as an economist in September 2021.
+I will join the Federal Reserve Board of Governors as an economist in August 2021.